Naiktha Bains: 2016

 Bains commenced the season with a wildcard into the qualifying rounds of the Brisbane International, Hobart International and Australian Open.
 She lost in the first round in all three events.
 Through February and March, she competed on the ITF Circuit across Australia, before heading to Croatia and Spain where she made three consecutive quarterfinals.

 From June to October, she competed on the ITF Circuit across Europe, Asia and Australia.
 Her best result was reaching the quarterfinal of the Bendigo International.

 Bains finished 2016 season ranked world No. 452.

 2017

-Thanks to a wildcard, she entered the qualifying of the Brisbane International where she lost in round one to Anastasia Rodionova.
+Thanks to a wildcard, she entered the qualifying of the WTA 500 Brisbane International where she lost in the first round to Anastasia Rodionova.

+2023: Wimbledon quarterfinalist in doubles & top 100 debut

+At Wimbledon, Bains partnered with Maia Lumsden, and the wildcard players became the first British pair to reach the quarterfinals in 40 years.